 Confinement – Many dogs can learn to be content in a crate that has become a pleasant spot.
 Crating an anxious dog can prevent mishaps and calm him.

 As long as the dog doesn’t use the bathroom in the crate, it can be as large as you want.Start slowly.
 Introduce crating with treats — feed him in the crate and then crate for short periods when you are home.
 If you only crate when you leave, that can create more stress, especially for dogs with separation anxiety.

 Physical – Long walks, solo fetch games, walking up slight hills and swimming are all good ways to give your anxious dog a work out.
 Some dogs enjoy other dogs but it can leave them more excited and active.
 When your dog is calmer after the session than before, you have found the right routine.

 Mental – Mental exercise is just as important as physical, if not more.
 Games that build his self-control, focus, and patience are key to reducing his separation anxiety.

 Leave and greet your dog the way you leave and greet your parents or spouse — calm and matter of fact.
 Avoid long, drawn out, emotional partings because those only make matters worse for your dog.
 A good rule?
 Act the way you want your dog to act — he’ll follow your lead.

-As frustrating as separation anxiety can be for you, yelling at your dog when you come home increases his stress, making the anxiety more intense.
+As frustrating as dogs with separation anxiety can be, yelling at your dog when you come home increases his stress, making the anxiety more intense.
 Prevention is key, not punishment.

 Lastly, keep your routine the same seven days a week.
 If you give your dog 100% attention on Sunday, expect an increase in separation issues on Monday.
 Do him a favor and make his life predictable.